Quantum theory of statistical radiation pressure in free space: Introduction

-In the analysis of light matter interaction, it is well known that light exerts pushing force through the radiation pressure on matter particles that it interacts with.
+In the analysis of light matter interaction, it is well known that light exerts a pushing force through the radiation pressure on matter particles that it interacts with.
 This resulting force can be used to accelerate, trap and sort matter particles~\cite{ashkin1970acceleration,ashkin1986observation}.
-Interestingly, there can be situations, where the light exerts a pulling force rather than pushing one, on an object, a phenomenon known as the {\it negative radiation pressure}.
-The possibility of negative radiation pressure was first mentioned in~\cite{Veselago_1968} and subsequently there have been considerable efforts to achieve it, for example, by simultaneously using two oppositely directed beams, using two beams with different longitudinal wave numbers, using gain mediums, and using a vector Bessel beam~\cite{shvedov2010giant, sukhov2010concept, mizrahi2010negative, chen2011optical}.
+Interestingly, there can be situations where the light exerts a pulling force, rather than pushing one, on an object, a phenomenon known as the {\it negative radiation pressure}.
+The possibility of negative radiation pressure was first mentioned in~\cite{Veselago_1968} and subsequently there have been considerable efforts to achieve it, for example, by simultaneously using two oppositely directed beams, using two beams with different longitudinal wave numbers, using gain mediums, and using a vector Bessel beam~\cite{shvedov2010giant, sukhov2010concept, mizrahi2010negative, chen2011optical, Forgacs2013}.
 In such studies, various properties of classical light in the presence of dielectric media play an important role.

-Interestingly, quantum mechanical treatment of the electromagnetic field reveal some quantum features which are important in such analysis.
-The quantum character of fields endows them with quantum fluctuations which play central role in some of the most fundamental phenomena in nature, which include the Casimir effect, the Unruh effect, the Hawking radiation among others~\cite{casimir1948influence,unruh1976notes,hawking1974black}.
+The quantum character of electromagnetic field endows it with quantum fluctuations which play central role in some of the most fundamental phenomena in nature, which include the Casimir effect, the Unruh effect, the Hawking radiation among others~\cite{casimir1948influence,unruh1976notes,hawking1974black}.
 Two of the well known phenomena in the context of atomic physics, which are sensitive to the states of the electromagnetic field and hence the quantum fluctuations therein, are the spontaneous and the stimulated emissions from atoms.
 By utilizing the spontaneous emission from the atom some of the most prominent predictions in quantum field theory can be tested in laboratory settings~\cite{lochan2020detecting}.
 It is further argued that spontaneous emission can cause friction-like effect in an inertially moving atom~\cite{sonnleitner2017will}.
 On the other hand, stimulated emission is known to exert optical forces in bichromatic and polychromatic techniques~\cite{voitsekhovich1991stimulated,PhysRevLett.71.3087,chieda2011prospects,jayich2014continuous,romanenko2014cooling,dai2015efficient,aldridge2016simulations,yang2016bichromatic,kozyryev2018coherent,cashen2003optical}.